Commemorative Naming Policy for Municipal Parks, Streets and Facilities

 - Understand and support this policy, and ensure that the policy is communicated to employees and the public.

-- Work cooperatively with the City Clerk and Solicitor, or his designate, with respect to the provision of information and necessary approvals regarding municipal parks, streets and facilities.
+- Work cooperatively with the General Manager of Recreation, Cultural and Facility Services, or designate, with respect to the provision of information and necessary approvals regarding municipal parks, streets and facilities.

-- Direct relevant inquiries to the City Clerk and Solicitor or the contact noted at the end of this policy document
+- Direct relevant inquiries to the General Manager of Recreation, Cultural and Facility Services or the contact noted at the end of this policy document.

-It is also the responsibility of departmental staff to notify the City Clerk and Solicitor when a new park or facility is to be constructed.
+It is also the responsibility of departmental staff to notify the General Manager of Recreation, Cultural and Facility Services when a new park or facility is to be constructed.
 Furthermore, the appropriate staff will provide information regarding the specific park or facility and the applicable time frame for construction and City ownership, and, if applicable, information with respect to proposed names for the park or facility.

 Enquiries regarding commemorative naming should be directed to: